Have you ever wondered why some websites look, work or even ‘feel’ so amazing?

 From there, we start assigning value, or more particularly... a perceived value to those things.

 If we put this in the context of online shopping:

 Customers are more likely to click on products that look ‘good’ rather than the lookalikes because they associate them with ‘quality’ or premium products, which is then perceived to be better, as they are:

 “First impressions matter.”

-And your visuals help establish that first impression in a good way, which customers will then perceive you to be different, special and unique as compared to others.
+Those visuals help establish the impression customers have towards you in a good way, in which they will perceive you to be different, special and unique as compared to others.